NUGENE INTERNATIONAL INC. (NUGN) PROVIDES SHAREHOLDER UPDATE AND ANNOUNCES CHANGE OF CONTROL

-CARSON CITY, Nev., March 17, 2022 /PRNewswire/ -- Publicly traded company NuGene International Inc. NUGN announces the completion of a change in control with Livento Group LLC, a Delaware Corporation.
+Carson City, NV, March 17, 2022 (GLOBE NEWSWIRE) -- Publicly traded company NuGene International Inc. NUGN announces the completion of a change in control with Livento Group LLC, a Delaware Corporation.
 David Štýbr, the CEO of Livento, acquired majority voting control in a private transaction through the purchase of 100 Super Voting Preferred A shares and 5 million Preferred C shares from Milan Hoffman, CEO of Emergent LLC.
 Livento Group LLC has confirmed a change of NUGN's business model, redirecting its focus to the film and television industry.
 Livento currently has contracts with a production company that produces films for Netflix and Prime Video, in addition to co-producing large budget films worldwide with top actors in the film industry.
 To date, they have produced and co-produced sixteen films on Netflix, the latest of which was released September 3rd.

 Statements in this press release that are not historical fact may be deemed forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 Although Livento Group LLC believes the expectations reflected in any forward-looking statements are based on reasonable assumptions, Livento Group LLC is unable to give any assurance that its expectations will be attained.
 Factors or events that could cause actual results to differ may emerge, and it is not possible for the Company to predict all of them.
 The Company undertakes no obligation to publicly update any forward-looking statement, whether as a result of new information, future developments or otherwise, except as may be required by law.